West Virginia Supreme Court to have female majority

 Chief Justice Menis Ketchum and Justice Allen Loughry also make up the five-member court.

-Walker defeated her four male opponents during the state’s first nonpartisan judicial election in May.
+Walker, a Morgantown attorney, defeated her four male opponents, including incumbent Justice Brent Benjamin, during the state’s first nonpartisan judicial election in May.

+The court’s five justices hear appeals from the state’s circuit courts, including criminal convictions affirmed on appeal from magistrate court and appeals from administrative agencies.

 Other states with a female majority are Arkansas, California, Maryland, Massachusetts, Minnesota, New Mexico, New York, Tennessee, Washington and Wisconsin.